erroronline1/caro/readme.md

 [application]
-defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.xx.ini files; user can customize within profile issue_mail = "dev@erroronline.one" ; address for application and security issues require_complaint_selection = 1 ; 1: yes, 0: no; require selection on records if this is related to a complaint timezone = "Europe/Berlin" ; timezone for calendar handling
+defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.xx.ini files; user can customize within profile issue_mail = "dev@erroronline.one" ; address for application and security issues require_record_type_selection = 1 ; 1: yes, 0: no; require selection on records e.g. if this is related to a complaint timezone = "Europe/Berlin" ; timezone for calendar handling

 [calendar]